silemi5/TeckQuiz/README.md

 - [Laravel Homestead](https://laravel.com/docs/5.4/homestead)

 ## Installation
-Assuming that you have already updated PHP7.1 and installed Composer already.
 1. Go to the folder where you will serve the web app, preferrably `htdocs` or `www` folder of your development enviroment.